eclipse-qrisp/Qrisp/documentation/source/reference/Examples/index.rst

      - An example on how to use Qrisps QuantumNetwork module to simulate a quantum teleportation.
    * - :ref:`EfficientTSP`
      - A more efficient version of the solution of the traveling salesman problem, that was presented in the :ref:`Tutorial`
+   * - :ref:`QAOAExample`
+     - Provides implementations for solving optimization problems using the Quantum Approximate Optimization Algorithm.
+For a detailed tutorial on how to use QAOA, please refer to the :ref:`in depth QAOA tutorial <QAOA101>`.